-Our respect goes deep.
+Our respect is deep

-These guest experiences include performers and participants from area tribes whose elders have approved their participation as a way to educate and inform others regarding their history and culture.
-In addition, Mii amo, a destination spa at Enchantment offers treatments and experiences that incorporate Native American influences and healing elements.
+The resort’s adobe architecture was designed to evoke the ancient cliff dwellings that were once temporary homes to Native communities.
+We hope you discover the area’s rich heritage and culture through our thoughtful and diverse experiences, which have been developed in concert with local Native American tribes.
+These guest experiences include performers and participants from area tribes whose elders have approved their participation to educate and interact with the resort's guests.
+In addition, Mii amo, a destination spa, offers treatments and experiences that incorporate Native American influences and healing elements.

 Enchantment works to honor and protect the history of Boynton Canyon.
 From the ancient waters that created incredible red rock walls, to the tribes who revered this sacred setting, from the homesteaders and Native Americans who lived and worked here, to the 21st-century visitors and habitants who appreciate Boynton Canyon's fascinating history and archeology, our indigenous experiences express what makes the home of Enchantment Resort such a remarkable site.